flowr-analysis/flowr/wiki/Control Flow Graph.md

 > [!NOTE]
-> Every CFG vertex has a <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L10"><code><span title="The type of the id assigned to each node.
-Branded to avoid problematic usages with other string or numeric types.">NodeId</span></code></a> that links it to the [normalized AST](https://github.com/flowr-analysis/flowr/wiki/Normalized-AST) (although basic blocks will find no counterpart as they are a structuring element of the CFG).
+> Every CFG vertex has a <a href="https://github.com/flowr-analysis/flowr/tree/main/src/r-bridge/lang-4.x/ast/model/processing/node-id.ts#L14"><code><span title="The type of the id assigned to each node.
+Branded to avoid problematic usages with other string or numeric types.
+The default ids are numeric, but we use a branded type to avoid confusion with other numeric types.
+Custom ids or scoped ids can be strings, but they will be normalized to numbers if they are numeric strings.">NodeId</span></code></a> that links it to the [normalized AST](https://github.com/flowr-analysis/flowr/wiki/Normalized-AST) (although basic blocks will find no counterpart as they are a structuring element of the CFG).
 > 	Additionally, it may provide information on the called functions (in case that the current element is a function call).
 > 	Additionally, a function definition names the vertices of its body as children, which is the only way into that region.